 Debra Wong Yang is a partner in Gibson, Dunn & Crutcher's Los Angeles office.
-She is Co-Chair of the firm's Crisis Management Practice Group, the White Collar Defense and Investigations Practice Group and the Privacy, Cybersecurity, and Consumer Protection Practice Group.
-She is a member of the Media and Entertainment and Intellectual Property Practice Groups.
-Ms. Yang was also a member of the firm's Executive Committee and Management Committee.
+Reflective of her broad practice and comprehensive abilities, Ms. Yang is Chair of the Crisis Management Practice Group, former Chair of the White Collar Defense and Investigations Practice Group, which includes the FCPA Practice Group and former Chair of the Information Technology and Data Privacy Practice Group.
+She is a former member of the firm's Executive Committee and the Management Committee.

-Ms. Yang received her Juris Doctorate in 1985 from Boston College Law School and served as a law clerk to the Honorable Ronald S.W.
+Ms. Yang received her Juris Doctor in 1985 from Boston College Law School and was a law clerk to the Honorable Ronald S.W.
 Lew in the U.S. District Court for the Central District of California.